 - What route are you taking?

-I started at the beach near the foot of the Santa Ana River Trail in Huntington Beach, California.
+I began my journey at the beach near the foot of the Santa Ana River Trail in Huntington Beach, California.
 I then walked to Flagstaff, AZ.
 Originally I was going to head north towards Colorado.
 But I decided to avoid the snow (it turns out there were severe snowstorms in the area I would have been traveling through); so I decided to continue on Old/Historic Route 66 and Interstate I-40 for several more states.
-However, a highway patrol officer informed me along the way that pedestrians are not allowed on the Interstate systems in most or all states (although cyclists generally are).
+However, an Arizona highway patrol officer informed me along the way that pedestrians are not permitted on the Interstate systems in most or all states (although cyclists generally are).
 Thus my “Plan” changed once again.
 (Phase 2 of my journey later began by “making up” the approximately 125 miles I avoided walking in the Mojave Desert during the heat dome.
 Phase 3 began in Las Cruces, NM after I recovered from my foot injury.)

 - What about shoes?

 Everyone wants to know about shoes.
 My conclusion after a lot of research and trial pairs is that there is absolutely no perfect shoe for such a journey, and you’ll probably get blisters no matter what you wear.
 I started with two pairs of Ecco BIOM Fjuel racer sneakers.
 I discarded those after buying a pair of North Face trail shoes.
 After a few hundred miles those wore out and I bought a pair of Merrell Moab Ventilators in Flagstaff.
 I love the Merrell’s and bought two new pairs for the Phase 2 of my journey (one pair is waterproof).
 In spite of early success with these shoes, I developed severe blisters during my journey.
 Long distance walking is a tricky thing.
 I also have a pair of Teva sandals and some flip-flops for around the motel room.
-(For socks, I’m wearing Darn Tough Merino Wool/Nylon/Lycra hike/trek socks.
+For socks, I’m wearing Darn Tough Merino Wool/Nylon/Lycra hike/trek socks.
 Nothing but the best.
 I also have some Injinji socks–the ones that have individual spaces for your toes.
 The jury’s still out on these.
 I just ordered some “liner socks,” and will give them a try.

 - What about technology?